Nico-Curti/PhDthesis/docs/md/Chapter2/SuperResolution/Results.md

 ## Results

 As discussed in the previous sections we implemented the EDSR and WDSR models into our custom `Byron` library but we did not re-trained the models.
-The trained weights used in this work were taken from the official implementation of the models public available on the corresponding Github pages([EDSR](https://github.com/thstkdgus35/EDSR-PyTorch) and [WDSR](https://github.com/JiahuiYu/wdsr_ntire2018)).
+The trained weights used in this work were taken from the official implementation of the models publicly available on the corresponding Github pages([EDSR](https://github.com/thstkdgus35/EDSR-PyTorch) and [WDSR](https://github.com/JiahuiYu/wdsr_ntire2018)).

 First of all we tested our implementation in terms of execution time.
 The official implementations are written using `Tensorflow` and `PyTorch` frameworks and they are usable only with a GPU support.